 This Creamy Red Potato Salad can be served right away, but it is best if the flavors are allowed to meld in the refrigerator overnight.
 You will be amazed by how much the flavor evolves.

-Potato salad is a popular dish at picnics, cookouts, and potlucks, but the problem with these events is that food is often left outside in the hot weather for hours on end.
+Potato salad is the perfect accompaniment to serve at picnics, summer cookouts, and potlucks, but the problem with these events is that food is often left outside in the hot weather for hours on end.
 Since potato salads are dairy based, that is just asking for food poisoning.
-However, I found the coolest outdoor serving bowl (affiliate link) that can be filled with ice to keep your cold food chilled while you focus on enjoying your time with friends and family.
+However, I found the coolest outdoor serving bowl that can be filled with ice to keep your cold food chilled while you focus on enjoying your time with friends and family.

 Creamy Red Potato Salad Recipe

-- Chop potatoes into bite-sized ½" cubes and place in a pot of salted boiling water.
+- Chop the red potatoes into bite-sized ½" cubes and place potatoes in a pot of salted boiling water.

 - Boil until tender and easily pierced with a fork, approximately 10 minutes.